-The Society for Technical Communication is the world’s largest and oldest professional association dedicated to the advancement of the field of technical communication.
+The Society for Technical Communication is the world’s oldest professional association dedicated to the advancement of the field of technical communication.
 The Society’s members span the field of the technical communication profession from students and academics to practitioners and managers.
 Our members represent every industry segment and many countries around the globe.

 In a rapidly changing field, STC supports the development and dissemination of technical communication knowledge and skill.
 The Society’s award-winning publications, Intercom and Technical Communication, are widely read by practitioners and academics in the field, and the STC annual conference is one of the most-attended technical communication events of the year.
 The STC also offers the Certified Professional Technical Communicator program that validates knowledge, competency and currency in the field through professional certification.

 The Society, its geographic Chapters, and its Special Interest Groups produce a wide array of educational events throughout the year designed to advance the knowledge of members and promote technical communication education, managerial techniques and tool skills.
 Career advancement is also supported by the STC through an annual salary survey, job board, mentoring and networking.